Primary prevention interventions aim to prevent the onset or development of an eating disorder and may be universal, selective or indicated.

 - Help everyone.
 They may assist those who are at high risk and prevent the long-term onset of eating disorders, while also promoting the general health and wellbeing of those at minimal risk of eating disorders

-- Help children learn how to manage the socio-cultural influences linked to the development of body image dissatisfaction
+- Help children learn how to manage the socio-cultural influences linked to the development of negative body image and body dissatisfaction

-- Help middle school students (ages 12 – 15), as many personal and environmental risk factors that can trigger an eating disorder are known to develop during this stage of early adolescence
+- Help middle school students (ages 12 – 15), recognising this particular developmental period as a time in which many personal and environmental risk factors that can trigger an eating disorder are known to develop

 The risk factors associated with universal prevention often include, but are not limited to: